Never lose track of a customer email again. Everything you need to provide the best customer service for one low price.

 Help Scout caps users in lower pricing plans.
 This can be problematic as it can force a company to upgrade to a more expensive plan just to add one agent to their help desk.
 This makes Help Scout a little expensive and limiting for small businesses.
 For this reason, we recommend it for mid-sized companies that have the budget to pay for one of the unlimited plans.

-HappyFox is a cloud-based help desk solution with a robust feature set that includes automation, customer satisfaction surveys, social media integrations, and an intuitive interface.
+HappyFox is a cloud-based help desk solution (with data centers in the US and EU) that has a robust feature set including automation, customer satisfaction surveys, social media integrations, and an intuitive interface.

 Its built-in project management tool is also popular with IT teams that allow managers to monitor and escalate tasks for their team.